jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Running in Fast Render Mode.
 For full rebuilds on change: hugo server --disableFastRender Web Server is available at http://localhost:1313/ (bind address 127.0.0.1) Press Ctrl+C to stop
 ```

 Note that the web server is available at `http://locahost:1313/`.
 If you attempt to enter your domain name `http://blog.example.com/` in a web browser, content from your blog will appear.
-However, it will appear without the CSS formatting.
+However, it will appear without CSS formatting.

 <p align="center">
   <img src="/images/NoCSS.jpg" alt="Website without CSS" />